aukei/LC-AI-workshop/developer-overview-deck.md

     * **Day 1** - POC / MVP - apply in local use case: organic, flexible, ease to make
     * **Day 2** - BAU support - scale up & out: predictable, reliable, accountable
 * POC is always _easy_, Production (scale up) is _hard_

+---

+# Upkeeping

+* Try your best to fill in timesheet - a _weekly_ figure per project will do
+* Annual leave - plan the leave and use it.
+Carry over is ok.